YottaDB/YDBDoc/GTMAdminOps/dbrepl.rst

 * Ensure that externally driven batch processing also has the ability to resume.
 The external file driving the batch operation must be available on the replicating instance before starting the batch operation on the originating instance.
 This is required to handle originating instance failure during the batch process.

-* YottaDB/GT.M produces an error for updates outside the set of database files defined by the instance file.
+* YottaDB produces an error for updates outside the set of database files defined by the instance file.
 External references are not prohibited as such.
 In other words, there can be global directory and instance configurations where an external reference update falls within the instance and works correctly.
 Read references outside an instance are permitted because they currently do not engage replication.

 .. image:: applarch.png

 This diagram illustrates an application architecture that can reliably perform batch and online updates in a tiered environment.
 It addresses the online updates via the Message Transport (which has to be able to reroute communications to the current originating instance after a switchover) and batch updates via an external file (which has to be made available to the current originating instance after a switchover).

-An application server is a YottaDB/GT.M process that accepts, processes, and responds to messages provided through the Message Transport.
+An application server is a YottaDB process that accepts, processes, and responds to messages provided through the Message Transport.
 They may exist as a bunch of application servers in a "cloud" of size determined by the size of the node and the needs of the application.
 On the originating instance, an application server process receives messages and processes application transactions.
 The application logic issues the TSTART command and a series of SET (also KILL and MERGE) commands that [potentially/provisionally] update the database, then a TCOMMIT command to finalize the transaction.
 The process may directly WRITE a reply, but another process may act as an agent that takes that reply from a database record and sends it to the originator.

 **Implement a Message Delivery System**